-Business-type activities increased the Town's net position by \$857 thousand.
+Business-type activities decreased the Town's net position by \$717 thousand.
 The components of the change in the business-type activities are as follows:

-- Water and sewer service expenses increased \$168 thousand. - Charges for services for water and sewer fees remained constant as the Town's utility rates have remained unchanged for the past 10 years. - The revenue associated with farm services decreased due to changes in crop production. - Capital grants and contributions increased approximately \$1.5 million due to capital contributions of water and sewer infrastructure.
+- Water and sewer service expenses increased approximately \$500 thousand to include some capital expenditures paid for with bond proceeds. - Charges for services for water and sewer fees remained constant as the Town's utility rates have remained unchanged for the past 10 years and yet the cost to operate the utility has continually increased.
+However, revenues increased for water and sewer allocations as the Town saw growth in FY14. - The revenue associated with farm services increased due to the farm rental.